ponylang/ponylang-website/content/blog/last-week-in-pony-071121.md

 - building ponyc from source
 - using that ponyc to compile a hello world program and verify that it links without warnings and runs without issues

-then finally, the big sur user will make the ponyc they build AND the hello world they built available to the mojave/catalina user who will verify they can use them both without issue.
+then finally, the Big Sur user will make the ponyc they build AND the hello world they built available to the Mojave/Catalina user who will verify they can use them both without issue.

 If you can assist, please stop by the [Zulip](https://ponylang.zulipchat.com/#narrow/stream/189934-general/topic/MacOS.20testing.20help.20needed) and let me know.

-___
+---

 _Last Week In Pony_ is a weekly blog post to catch you up on the latest news for the Pony programming language.
 To learn more about Pony check out [our website](https://ponylang.io), our Twitter account [@ponylang](https://twitter.com/ponylang), or our [Zulip community](https://ponylang.zulipchat.com).